project-gemmi/gemmi/docs/install.rst

     python3 -m unittest discover -v tests/

-We also have doctest tests in the documentation, and some others.
+We also have *Python doctest* tests in the documentation, and a few other test routines.
-All of them can be run from the `run-tests.sh` script in the repository.
+All the commands used for testing are listed in the `run-tests.sh` script in the repository.

 Credits
 -------